doryphores/1pixelout/source/_posts/writing-hexo-template-helpers.md

 ---
 title: Writing hexo template helpers
+excerpt: How to define and include helpers with your Hexo theme
 tags: hexo
 date: 2015-09-18 14:31:32
 ---

 Instead of including JavaScript in your hexo layout templates, it's better to move it to a collection of helpers that you can define in your theme's scripts.